matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [X] allow users to choose 1) easy "red flower garden", 2) medium "random flower garden", or 3) hard "tiny white flower", along with option for observation mode
 - [X] "Sow" button that kicks off initial falling seeds.
 - [X] info, shadows, camera, play/pause, and restart UI icons with hover tips and warnings where appropriate
-- [ ] add stylized on-screen text notifications throughout game: season change announcements & new best height announcement when current record broken
+- [X] add stylized on-screen text notifications throughout game: season change announcements & new best height announcement when current record broken
+- [ ] game lose announcement screen, with summary of achievements (difficuly level and number of generations before plants died oute)
-- [ ] game win announcement screen with some kind of weird cool animation
+- [ ] game win announcement screen, with some kind of weird cool animation, summary of achievements (difficulty level and number of generations to reach 100% height with red flower.) and option to play game again or watch ambient mode.

 <br>